radiomuseum/cohiradia-website/content/en/blog/news/linux-days-graz/index.md

 On April 10 and 11, COHIRADIA participates in the [Graz LINUX Days](https://www.linuxtage.at/de/).
-So if you have time and interest, you will have the opportunity to experience the entire COHIRADIA system in operation at this event.
+So if you have time and interest, you will have the opportunity to experience the entire COHIRADIA system in operation at this [info booth](https://www.linuxtage.at/de/infostaende-2026/#cohiradia).
 The special feature: You can admire the platform in all variants supported so far:

 <div style="clear: both;"></div>